San Pedro Huamelula: Population

 Some of the people speak the lowland version of Oaxacan Chontal, a language that is in danger of extinction.

+Economy

 The main economic activity is agriculture, with crops of mainly coffee and tropical fruits, and to a lesser extent corn and beans.

 Some of keep cattle or goats.

 Commercial fishing includes species such as shrimp and snapper.

 Cottage industries make clay pots and wooden products.

 There is some logging for fine woods from the forests.